jmalarcon/MIIS/docs/IISExpress.md

 You can change the port the site is served from modifying the `/port` parameter in the previous file.

 >Please, notice that the site is not automatically refreshed, so if you change the contents of a document you must refresh the browser to see the changes.
+Also IISExpress can be caching many of your resources (images, scripts...).
+In that case open the Developer Tools of your browser and check the "Disable Cache" option in the Network tab, so that they are forced to load.

+## Using Visual Studio Code?
+If you edit your site contents using [Visual Studio Code](https://code.visualstudio.com) (and you should!), than instead of going through all the previous indications just install Warren Buckley's amazing [IIS Express extension](https://marketplace.visualstudio.com/items?itemName=warren-buckley.iis-express).

+This extension will allow you to launch your MIIS site with IIS Express just by pressing `CTRL+F5`, and will even open your browser for you with the site already loaded.
+A must have!